jbatson5/SCALE-test/docs/MAVRIC.rst

-.. centered:: *Fig. 4 Successive steps in the recursive macro-material method*
+.. centered:: *Fig. 4 Successive steps in the recursive macromaterial method*

-In point testing, the keyword “mmTolerance=f” is interpreted to be where f is the smallest fraction of the voxel volume that can be achieved by bisection method and hence the limiting factor for dividing the voxel.
-This same tolerance f is also used to limit the number of macromaterials.
+In point testing, the keyword “mmTolerance=f” is interpreted to be where *f* is the smallest fraction of the voxel volume that can be achieved by bisection method and hence the limiting factor for dividing the voxel.
+This same tolerance *f* is also used to limit the number of macromaterials.
 Before a new macromaterial is created, if one already exists where the fraction of each actual material matches to within the given tolerance, then the existing material will be used.
-If using only a single point at the center of each voxel, use “mmTolerance=1”.
+If using only a single point at the center of each voxel, then use “mmTolerance=1”.
 The mmSubCell keyword is not used in point testing.

 Example